SnurfTech/awesome-command-blocks/command-block-combinations/treefeller-axe.md

 # How to make a treefeller axe with just command blocks

 Don't we all hate how we have to mine a whole tree one block at a time just to get all the resources from it?
 I sure do!
 (Especially for the really big trees.)
 So I made a treefeller axe that makes it so you only need to break one block and the whole tree breaks and drops its loot with just 21 command blocks!
 (This only works in survival mode where loot drops from breaking blocks.)
+Also, this is an extremely rudimentary design that could be highly improved.
+However, the amount of command blocks required for that would be absurd and I'm to lazy.
+So just don't go mining in a forest because you might mine out the whole thing instantly if the trees are connected and crash your game.

 ---
 Firstly, place an impulse (always active) command block with this command: